By Cristina Utti MA,MFA

 - Feelings of doom or hopelessness

-Many individuals who suffer from anxiety disorders may experience some or all of these symptoms for extended periods of time, and use substances to self medicate.
+According to The National Institute on Mental Health, about 31% of adults in the United States experience an anxiety disorder at some point in their lives.
+Many individuals who suffer from anxiety disorders may experience some or all of these symptoms for extended periods of time and use substances to self-medicate.
 Initially, it may feel as though the substance is working, as the symptoms of anxiety are temporarily decreased.
-Using substances to ease discomfort only leads to the root cause worsening.
-It masks the problem for a short period of time, and once the substance wears off, the individual is left feeling even worse.
+But using substances to ease discomfort only masks the problem for a short period of time; once the substance wears off, the individual is left feeling even worse.
 Anxiety and addiction go hand in hand, each feeding off of the other, leading to a vicious cycle.

-Below is a list of substances that actually make anxiety worse:
+Below is a list of substances that make anxiety worse:

 - Many prescription drugs

-Some common anxiety conditions that are the root cause for addiction are:
+Some common anxiety conditions that can lead to addiction are:

 - PTSD (Post Traumatic Stress Disorder) – This condition can occur when an individual has been through a highly stressful situation physically and/or emotionally.
-Anything from sexual abuse, to losing a parent at a young age, can cause PTSD.
+Experiencing combat, sexual abuse, the loss of a loved one, a natural disaster, and other traumatic events can cause PTSD.

-- Generalized Anxiety Disorder – This disorder is characterized by having sever worry over common everyday events.
+- Generalized Anxiety Disorder – This disorder is characterized by having severe worry over common everyday events.